 Indoor PM2.5 in La Canada Flintridge: what HVAC can and cannot do

-smoke events that require a dedicated clean room strategy and loaded-filter replacement plan The January 2025 LA County fires (Eaton: 9,418 structures destroyed; Palisades: 6,837 structures) made indoor PM2.5 a measured concern, not a hypothetical.
+Two fires, one date, lasting consequences.
+The Eaton and Palisades Fires of January 7, 2025 destroyed 16,255 structures combined and pushed PM2.5 readings across La Canada Flintridge into the 200-300 µg/m³ range for stretches of 12-36 hours.
 La Canada Flintridge sat just outside the Eaton Fire perimeter in January 2025.
 Not directly burned in January 2025 (Eaton Fire perimeter ended approximately 3 miles east); portions placed under evacuation warnings as the fire advanced.
 Heavy smoke and ash deposition for 3+ weeks during the fire.
+Households that had never asked filtration questions suddenly needed answers, and the answers were technical: filter MERV rating, cabinet depth, return duct leakage, and whether the air handler had a documented procedure for smoke events.